Skip to main content

 Cheek color

-A cheek color placeholder for future guides comparing cream, powder, and soft color formats.
+A cheek color role for guides comparing cream, powder, and soft color formats.

 • Soft everyday color